Kidney Stones Treatment in Chattanooga TN

 For Uric Acid stones, you will be advised to modify your diet to limit your intake of non-dairy animal protein and may receive drugs to decrease your levels of uric acid.
 For uric acid and cysteine stones, you will be advised to modify your sodium and protein intake.
 You may be offered potassium citrate to increase the pH of urine.

-Surgical options (all are performed while you are asleep)
+All surgical kidney stones treatment options are performed while you are asleep.

 Shock Wave Lithotripsy

 Shock Wave Lithotripsy is the use of high energy sound waves to pulverize the stones which can then be more easily passed.
-This is the most common treatment for kidney stones.
+This is the most common kidney stones treatment option.
 It is best for stones smaller than 2 cm and stones that are not overly dense.
 Lithotripsy is noninvasive and is performed on an outpatient basis, but requires some sedation to reduce discomfort.
-Additionally, this procedure may allow you to have stone treatment without a ureteral stent which may cause some minor discomfort and urinary symptoms.
+Additionally, this procedure may allow you to have kidney stones treatment without a ureteral stent which may cause some minor discomfort and urinary symptoms.
 In some situations, you may require more than one lithotripsy to completely treat your stones.
 This procedure is not recommended for pregnant women, people with bleeding disorders, infections, skeletal abnormalities or the morbidly obese.

 Ureteroscopy with Laser Lithotripsy

 Percutaneous nephrolithotripsy is an endoscopic means of removing large stones.
-It requires a small, less than 2 cm, incision in the back.
+This kidney stones treatment requires a small, less than 2 cm, incision in the back.
 The stones are broken up with ultrasound or laser treatment.
 A hollow tube is inserted.
 The crushed stone is removed through this tube.
 This procedure is used for large and irregularly shaped stones (usually larger than 1.5cm – about the size of a marble), for people with infections, for people who are not candidates for ureteroscopy and for those whose stones cannot be broken up by extracorporeal shock wave lithotripsy.
-This requires general anesthesia, and highly specialized surgeons, like those at the UT Urology.
+This kidney stones treatment option requires general anesthesia, and highly specialized surgeons, like those at the UT Urology.